 I woke up about 7:30ish this morning to shouts of “It’s 8:00!!!
 Time for the birthday party!”
-Tyoma beyond excited.
+Liev was beyond excited.
 Yesterday our respite worker took him to the store to pick out a card and a little surprise for me.
 On the card, he’d written, “Wait until 8:00 breakfast surprise.”
-So, 7:40 was as long as we could wait.
+So, 7:40 was as long as he could wait.

 The rest of the morning was me singing, hooting, and clapping (birfday!) while my husband gave me “take it down a notch!” hand signals.
 I am not always aware of how excited I can get.
 No wonder they called me “spaz” at school!
 I guess home is a safe place.
 Dammit.
 If only other people could mainline my joy!
 Nobody would bitch or moan, just happy dances and whooo-hoos.

 I took the killer baby out for brunch around 11:00.
-I really wanted to go to the Black Forest Bakery and gobble chocolate cake, but T did not.
-I know that BFB is meltdown central–it’s too cramped, crowded and hectic, so my birthday present to myself was a pleasant time for both of us.
+I really wanted to go to the Black Forest Bakery and gobble chocolate cake, but Liev did not.
+I know that the Black Forest is meltdown central–it’s too cramped, crowded and hectic, so my birthday present to myself was a pleasant time for both of us.

 The rest of our outing went well.
 Nothing beats two totally jazzed people zipping around Toys R Us.
 Nevertheless, I was completely drained when we came home at 2:30.
 I’m looking forward to dinner tonight and some red wine.